ShubhamRandive08/My-Notes/Playwright.md

 #### Getting Started with Playwright<br>
 1.1 What is Playwright and advantages, Limitations<br>
-     Playwright is an open-source automation testing tool which is used test end to end modern web mobile applications in headed or headless mode.<br>
+     Playwright is an open-source automation testing tool which is used test end to end modern web, mobile applications in headed or headless mode.<br>

 ###### Advantages :<br>
 - Cross Browser Testing - Chrome, Edge, Chromium, Firefox and Webkit<br>